jlevy/og-equity-compensation/README.md

 ## Tax Basics

-When you are awarded equity compensation, you typically also have to pay taxes.
+When you are awarded equity compensation, you have to consider the tax consequences.
-In fact, depending on your situation, equity compensation can give rise to multiple kinds of taxes, including federal and state income taxes as well as employment taxes and Medicare surtax charges.
+Depending on your situation, equity compensation can give rise to multiple kinds of taxes, including federal and state income taxes as well as employment taxes.

-As we’ll see, sometimes you need to pay at different times, and even when you don’t have the cash.
+[Skip ahead](#taxes-on-equity-compensation) to understand how taxes on equity work, but if you have time, this section gives a fast and detailed overview of tax fundamentals.

-Now you may be wondering, “What’s the Medicare surtax again?”
+You don’t need to know every detail, and can rely on software and professionals to help, but we do suggest understanding the different kinds of taxes, how large they can be, and how each is “triggered” by different events.
-Well, you’re not alone.
+We cover roughly how and when different kinds of taxes are calculated, just in case you never really figured out all the numbers on your pay stub.

 Given the complexity, most taxpayers aren’t aware of exactly how their [income tax](https://www.investopedia.com/terms/i/incometax.asp) is calculated.
 It does take up